-Also still keep in mind that through the end of next week the US is already on Daylight Savings Time with Europe and the UK only moving their clocks forward on Sunday, March 29th.
+Also still keep in mind that for this week the US is already on Daylight Savings Time with Europe and the UK moving their clocks forward on Sunday, March 29th.

-And due to the vagaries of the COVID-19 volatility on full display again over the past two weeks, we maintain our recent classic advice: Keep those seat belts firmly fastened.
+And due to the vagaries of the COVID-19 volatility, we maintain our recent classic advice: Keep those seat belts firmly fastened.